Top Things To Do In Rome

 The city of Rome is in the middle of the country of Italy.
 Italy is easy to find on a map because it’s shape looks like a boot jutting into the Mediterranean Sea.

-Here are my 10 Top Things to Do in Rome!
+Here are our Top Things to Do in Rome!

 The Colosseum is located in the center of what was ancient Rome.
 It is the largest amphitheater in the world.
 You can’t miss it…it’s literally colossal!

-Completed in 80 AD, it was built to highlight Roman engineering.
-It had over 80 entrances and could accommodate somewhere between 50,000 and 80,000 spectators.
+Built in 80 AD to highlight Roman engineering, it had over 80 entrances and could accommodate somewhere between 50,000 and 80,000 spectators.

 It was used for gladiatorial contests, public events, re-enactments of famous battles, and dramas based on Classical mythology.